yuanzhiyuan/SOView/.ipynb_checkpoints/README-checkpoint.md

 ![MS](Images/soview.png)

+## Cite

-## If you find SOView to be useful in your research, please consider citing:
+If you find SOView to be useful in your research, please consider citing:
-<br> TBD
+<br> TBC